"...if we be honest with ourselves,

 “Grace to you and peace from (ἀπὸ) God our Father and the Lord Jesus Christ.”
 (ESV)

-So why is apo translated as “away from” instead of as “from” in 2 Thessalonians 1:9?
+So why is apo translated as “away from” instead of “from” in some translations of 2 Thessalonians 1:9?
 Theological preference.

 Purified by Fire